Four Strategic Positions¶

 - 24 Months: Security automation enables 3-5x growth without proportional security team expansion

-Movement Path: As you grow, you'll naturally add operational complexity.
-Your challenge is maintaining high operational readiness while scaling—transition to Leaders rather than falling into the Challengers trap of adding complexity faster than capability.
+Movement Path: As you grow, you'll naturally grant more authority and widen your reach.
+Your challenge is keeping containment ahead of that reach: transition to Lean rather than falling into the Mass trap of widening reach faster than you can contain it.

 Your Security Approach: Orchestrate enterprise security architecture with integrated learning culture.
-Enable security at scale through platform engineering and federated security champions.
+Enable security at scale through platform engineering and federated champions who configure the boundaries the platform enforces.

 Key Investment Priorities: